Prediction by partial matching: Implementation

 PPM compression implementations vary greatly in other details.
 The actual symbol selection is usually recorded using arithmetic coding, though it is also possible to use Huffman encoding or even some type of dictionary coding technique.
 The underlying model used in most PPM algorithms can also be extended to predict multiple symbols.
 It is also possible to use non-Markov modeling to either replace or supplement Markov modeling.
 The symbol size is usually static, typically a single byte, which makes generic handling of any file format easy.

-Published research on this family of algorithms can be found as far back as the mid-1980s.
-Software implementations were not popular until the early 1990s because PPM algorithms require a significant amount of RAM.
-Recent PPM implementations are among the best-performing lossless compression programs for natural language text.
+The PPM family of algorithms originated with work by John G. Cleary and Ian H. Witten, who described adaptive coding using partial string matching in 1984.
+Their experiments reported compression of mixed-case English text to as little as 2.2 bits per character.

 PPMd is a public domain implementation of PPMII (PPM with information inheritance) by Dmitry Shkarin which has undergone several incompatible revisions.
 It is used in the RAR file format by default.
 It is also available in the 7z and zip file formats.

 Attempts to improve PPM algorithms led to the PAQ series of data compression algorithms.

 A PPM algorithm, rather than being used for compression, is used to increase the efficiency of user input in the alternate input method program Dasher.